This post may contain affiliate links. Please see our disclosure policy.

 - Make a well in the center of the flour and add the yeast.

-- Close the bread maker and set according to the manufacturer's instructions for wheat bread.
+- Close the bread maker and set it according to the manufacturer's instructions for wheat bread.
 I do recommend setting the crust to "light" when making wheat bread--it makes it easier to slice.

 Because there are no preservatives in this whole wheat bread, it will not last as long as store-bought bread.
 If you do not plan to consume the bread within 5 days, it is best to prepare two 1-pound loaves and freeze one loaf for future use.

-Allow the bread to cool fully before storing it in an airtight sealed container.
+- Storage: Allow the bread to cool fully before storing it in an airtight sealed container.
 Be sure the bread is fully cooled, or moisture will form in the container, causing the bread to mold quickly.
 Store the bread in a cool pantry for 4-5 days, in a sealed container.
 If it is humid or warmer outside, I recommend storing wheat bread in the refrigerator for up to 5 days.

 FAQs about Making Wheat Bread